Seraaron/agora/srd/VINPCs.md

 author: Seraaron
 license: CC0 1.0
 date created: 2021-09-09+1500
-date updated: 2021-12-21 15:43
+date updated: 2022-01-10 20:03
 ---

 ## VINPCs

 VINPC — pronounced /vɪn·pi·si/ — stands for '**Very Important Non-Player Character**'.

-They are a type of [[Non-player Characters|Non-player Character]] that [[Facilitator|Facilitators]] and [[Player Characters]] alike can make use of.
+They are a type of [[Non-player Characters*|Non-player Character]] that [[Facilitator|Facilitators]] and [[Player Characters]] alike can make use of.
 Players can designate VINPCs using their [[#Kith and Kin]] slots on their [character sheets](#unfinished), and Facilitators can keep a short list of their most important or recurring characters on hand to bring out when needed.

-#### The 'VINPC' Designation does Two Things:
+> #### The 'VINPC' Designation does 2 Things:
+>

-1. **Highlights their importance** to the story in general or significance to an individual Player Character.
+> 1. **Highlights their importance** to the story in general or significance to an individual Player Character.
-2. **Marks them as 'essential'** to a player.
+> 2. **Marks them as 'essential'** to a player.
 Meaning they won't randomly die and can't be killed without that player's explicit permission.

 ### Kith & Kin